MehdiK/MaintainableUiTesting/readme.md

 On an instance of the [HomePage](https://github.com/MehdiK/MaintainableUiTesting/blob/master/src/MvcMusicStore.FunctionalTests/PageObjects/HomePage.cs) class I call `SelectGenreByName` which clicks on a 'Disco' link on the page which returns an instance of [AlbumBrowsePage](https://github.com/MehdiK/MaintainableUiTesting/blob/master/src/MvcMusicStore.FunctionalTests/PageObjects/AlbumBrowsePage.cs) and then on that page I call `SelectAlbumByName` which clicks on the 'Le Freak' album and returns an instance of [AlbumDetailsPage](https://github.com/MehdiK/MaintainableUiTesting/blob/master/src/MvcMusicStore.FunctionalTests/PageObjects/AlbumDetailPage.cs) and on that page I click the `AddToCart` button which adds the CD to my shopping cart and takes me to the shopping cart where I can `Checkout`.
 I admit it it is a lot of classes for what used to be no class at all; but we gained a lot of benefits from this practice.
 Firstly the code is no longer procedural.
 We have a well contained testing model where each object provides nice encapsulation of interaction with a page.
 So for example if something changes in your registration logic the only place you have to change is your RegisterPage class instead of having to go through your entire test suite and change every single interaction with the registration view.
 This modularity also provides for nice reuse; for example you can reuse your Shopping Cart page everywhere you need to interact with the shopping cart.
 So in a simple practice of moving from procedural to object oriented test code we **almost** eliminated three of the four issues with the initial brittle test which were procedural code, and logic and selector duplication.
 We still have a little bit of duplication though which we will fix shortly.

-**How did we actually implemented those page objects?**
+**How did we actually implement those page objects?**
-A page object in it's root is nothing but a wrapper around the normal interaction you have with the page.
+A page object in it's root is nothing but a wrapper around the interactions you have with the page.
 So in your implementation you could just extract UI interactions our of the brittle tests and put them into their own page objects.
 For example you could write a RegisterPage that looked like this:

     public class RegisterPage : Page
     {